 - Connect the web site directly to the FileMaker database as a backend via the FileMaker API for PHP (Application Programming Interface for the PHP language)

-We almost never recommend IWP.
-It converts FileMaker layouts automatically to web site pages on the fly.
-Although it is interesting technology, it is not easily scalable to many users and limited in its functionality and reliability.
-There is some speculation that it may no longer be supported in future versions of FileMaker Pro.
+We almost never recommended IWP.
+In versions of FileMaker before version 13, it converted FileMaker layouts automatically to web site pages on the fly.
+Although it is interesting technology, it was not easily scalable to many users and limited in its functionality and reliability.

 Option 2: ESS - External SQL Sources

 Connecting to an existing web site database via ESS is a great option especially if you need to scale your web site to thousands of users or the web site already exists.
 It also allows for division of development labor.
 One developer can be responsible for the front end user facing web site and another developer can work on the back-end administrative FileMaker database with lots of reporting features for use in the office.

 We build custom web sites with WordPress and integrate them with FileMaker.
 It offloads the processing of the website completely to the web server and an associated MySQL database that we synchronize with the FileMaker solution.
 It makes use of the strengths of both platforms effectively.

 The first FileMaker PHP interface was a product called fx.php.
 It is no longer used as much.
 The officially supported product for custom web publishing today is known as the “FileMaker API for PHP”.
 It can be a good option…and here we include a listing of some resources that will assist in learning more about the API.